When Do I Move Up Levels in Dancing?

 They will then tick it off in your syllabus and start inviting you to the next level of classes on the timetable.

-When Do I Move Up Levels in Dance
+When Do I Move Up Levels in Dancing?

-So how many times should I do the same Experience Series?
+So how many times should I do the same 6 week course?

 Experience Series are group classes that run for 6 weeks in a row.